 What to expect at the Mediation Session:

-- The mediators introduce themselves, explain their role and have everyone introduce themselves.
+- The mediators introduce themselves, explain their role and introductions are made between the parties.

 - The mediators explain the mediation process, the ground rules, and the Consent to Mediate document.